hafsa-bel/Tp2-network-security/README.md

 We will have **three** different machines :

-The first and second machine will be on different network.
+The first and second machine will be on different networks.

 - For the first machine called **kali** the ip address is : ``192.168.1.2``